divinity76/msgme/README.md

 # msgme
 cli tool to send a message. useful when you want to be notified of when a slow command has finished.

-after configuring your .msgme.ini , and installing it in some place like /usr/bin/msgme , it's as easy as
+after configuring your ~/.msgme.ini , and installing it in some place like /usr/bin/msgme , it's as easy as

 `msgme ping`